littell/ReadAlong-Video/README.md

 tei_to_mp4 <tei_file> <smil_file> <audio_file> <config_file> <output_mp4>
 ```

-To render HD video, you'll need a lot of available ram (5-6 GB at least), disk space, and time (about 18x realtime on my work laptop).
+To render HD video, you'll need a lot of available RAM (5-6 GB at least), disk space, and time (about 18x realtime on my work laptop).
 We can probably winnow this down to something more reasonable, but in general video rendering is one of the most computationally expensive things PCs actually do, so it's never going to be completely trivial.

 Notes: